2007-2016 Jeep Compass common problems, engines, pros and cons

 The first-generation Compass comes with the 2.0L or 2.4L inline-4 DOHC

 FCA World Gas Engine (GEMA).

 The 2.0L offers 158 horsepower and is only available with front-wheel drive.
 The 172-hp 2.4L is a similar engine with more power.
 Both engines are a bit loud and not super refined but both have been mostly solid through the years.
 The EPA rates the 2011, 2012 Jeep Compass with a 2.0L engine and CVT transmission at 23/27 mpg.
 The 2014-2015 4WD Compass with a 2.4L engine gets 21/27 mpg city/highway.
 Since the difference in gas mileage is small, the 2.4L engine is a better choice in our view, as it offers a bit more power.

-Pros: Affordable price, easy to get in and out of, front headroom, optional AWD, solid engines, attractive styling, available 6.5-inch screen and other cool features, fairly easy to work on.
+Affordable price, easy to get in and out of, front headroom, optional AWD, solid engines, attractive styling, available 6.5-inch screen and other cool features, fairly easy to work on.

-Cons: Slow acceleration, noisy engine, fuel economy could be better, CVT transmission, questionable reliability, doesn't hold its value well, could be pricey to keep on the road at higher mileage.
+Slow acceleration, noisy engine, fuel economy could be better, CVT transmission, so-so reliability, doesn't hold its value well, could be pricey to keep on the road at higher mileage.

 Read also: Pros and cons of buying a car with a CVT transmission.

 If the long-term reliability is important and you don't need the all-wheel drive, check out the Toyota Matrix